-This beautiful orchard in Parker is the best place to find an assortment of your favorite apples that change weekly as they ripen.
-Located in the southeast part of South Dakota, Homestead Orchard offers pumpkins, multiple kinds of squash, and different types of edible and decorative gourds.
+This beautiful orchard in Parker is the best place to find an assortment of your favorite apples.
+Located in the southeast part of South Dakota, Homestead Orchard also offers pumpkins, multiple kinds of squash, and different types of edible and decorative gourds.

-Make sure to come by and pick your favorite apples, enjoy some of the delicious treats and coffees they offer, and enjoy the outdoor picnic area with your family.
+Make sure to come by and pick your favorite apples, snack on some of the delicious treats and coffees they offer, and enjoy the outdoor picnic area with your family.

 Lake Norden, South Dakota

 This South Dakota apple orchard is known for its delicious pies and beautiful grounds.
-Located in the middle eastern part of South Dakota Prairie Blush Orchards, you are offered a great selection of U-pick apples, hayrides, and, depending on the time of year, availability to wander through the pumpkin patch.
+Located in the middle eastern part of South Dakota, at Prairie Blush Orchards you are offered a great selection of U-pick apples, hayrides, and, depending on the time of year, availability to wander through the pumpkin patch.

-This apple orchard in South Dakota, they are known for its homegrown fruit pies which are freshly baked and just so good.
-In fact, they are so tasty that they can be made by appointment during the off seasons, so you don’t have to wait to get your fix on a homemade apple or pumpkin pie.
+Plus, this apple orchard in South Dakota is known for its homemade fruit pies!
+In fact, they are so tasty that they also can be made by appointment during the off seasons, so you don’t have to wait to get your fix on a homemade apple or pumpkin pie.

 Depending on the time you visit, try some delicious hot soups, apple ciders, pies, apple crisps, donuts, caramel apples, and more.
 If you are lucky, you may get sent home with some delicious recipes to try with your freshly picked apples!

 Why Visit Locally Owned Orchards?

 Visiting the local apple orchards in South Dakota is excellent not only for the community but for our little ones as well.
 Apple orchards and farms alike are a fantastic learning experience.
 It teaches our children that we don’t just get our food from grocery stores, but this is where it all begins.
 Plus, it’s just plain old fun!